 Based on the results of a section-by-section survey completed by the EPDP Team, there are very few areas where the consensus opinion of the EPDP Team agrees with the current language in the Temporary Specification.
 However, there were several areas of agreement with the underlying principles in several sections of the Temporary Specification.
-However, where a constituency / stakeholder group / advisory committee did indicate support for a certain section of the Temporary Specification, edits were often suggested, meaning that essentially no section of the Temporary Specification will be adopted without modifications.
+Where a constituency / stakeholder group / advisory committee did indicate support for a certain section of the Temporary Specification, edits were often also suggested, meaning that essentially no section of the Temporary Specification will be adopted without modifications.

 That does not mean that this Triage report and the surveys and discussion that formed the basis for the report are without value.
 There are several takeaways that will inform the EPDP Team’s work on the Initial Report:

-Several comments made by the Team members indicated how the sections should be ordered for the next round of discussion; this should serve as a basis for a more efficient discussion going forward.
+Several comments made by the EPDP Team members indicated how the sections should be ordered for the next round of discussion; this should serve as a basis for a more efficient discussion going forward.

-The rationale provided by Team members in support / opposition of each section can be used in some cases to narrow the discussion to particular issues.
+The rationale provided by EPDP Team members in support / opposition of each section can be used in some cases to narrow the discussion to particular issues.
 Similarly, specific suggestions were made in some cases for how sections could be modified, which could form a basis for further deliberation.

-The Team now has a library of each group’s positions on and issues with a variety of topics.
+The EPDP Team now has a library of each group’s positions on and issues with a variety of topics.

-Major themes that were raised during the discussion include:
+Some of the major themes that were raised during the discussion include:

-The Temporary Specification is “GDPR-centric” and its successor should take into account or make allowance for emerging privacy regulations in other jurisdictions.
+The Temporary Specification is “GDPR-centric” and the consensus policy developed by the EPDP Team should take into account or make allowance for emerging privacy regulations in other jurisdictions.

 The effect of GDPR compliance requirements on entities outside the EEA requires better understanding and handling.

-The Temporary Specification refers to “processing” data but, to be clear, the successor specification should consider further delineating among the different processing options such as collection, use and disclosure
+The Temporary Specification refers to “processing” data but, to be clear, subsequent policy should consider further delineating among the different processing options such as collection, use and disclosure

 There is some confusion regarding the transition from a temporary specification to its replacement and the effect of that on time-sensitive sections of the Temporary Specification: e.g., the implementation date, reference to an Interim model and other clauses that would not belong in the replacement specification.

-Recent and ongoing advice received from EDPB will cause the team to reconsider the language in Section 4.4 et. seq., the purposes for processing data.
+Recent and ongoing advice received from EDPB may cause the team to reconsider the language in Section 4.4 et. seq., the purposes for processing data.

-Some sections are considered too prescriptive where actual implementation depends on business model, evolving GDPR interpretation and privacy regimes in other jurisdictions.
-Compliance with GDPR will differ among data controllers.
+Some believe that the sections are considered too prescriptive where actual implementation depends on business model, evolving GDPR interpretation and privacy regimes in other jurisdictions.
+Others believe it is not prescriptive enough.
+In some instances, compliance with GDPR will differ among data controllers.

 There is a difference among registration data (Whois data), data used to register domains and zone file data.
 The successor specification should recognize that distinction and deal with them appropriately.

-ICANN relies on its mission and bylaws to justify the requirement that registration data be disclosed in certain circumstances, but the EPDP team seeks supplemental information from ICANN to make it clear why the mission and bylaws make such disclosures necessary.
+ICANN relies on its mission and bylaws to justify the requirement that registration data be disclosed in certain circumstances, but certain members of the EPDP team seeks supplemental information from ICANN to make it clear whether or not the mission and bylaws make such disclosures necessary, while other members are satisfied that the Temporary Specification is within the scope of ICANN’s mission and Bylaws.

 There was general agreement that the GDPR-replacement dispute resolution (URS and UDRP) and transfer processes were operating well and small or no changes were expected in the Temporary Specification.
 An examination regarding which personal data elements are required for those services will occur in the “access” portion of the EPDP.

-What follows within the report:
+What follows are:

 The requirement from the EPDP Team Charter